 No, Cuisinart does not recommend oven use of a ceramic inner pot of their slow cookers.

 Related reading: Can You Put Ceramic In The Fridge And Freezer?

-Cooking with a slow cooker is a convenient and delicious way to make soups, stews, and other slow-cooked dishes.
+Cooking with a slow cooker is not very quick but a convenient and delicious way to make soups, stews, and other slow-cooked dishes.
 And, if you’re looking to save time or reheat leftovers, you can also safely use your crock pot insert in the oven.

 It’s important to keep in mind that not all crock-pot slow cooker inserts are oven-safe, so be sure to check the manufacturer’s instructions before using your crock pot in the oven.
 It’s also important to note that the slow cooker lids and outer casings should not be put in the oven.

 And if you’re unsure, transfer the ingredients to an oven-safe dish instead.
 Happy cooking!